 Instructions for authors

 Below there are the instructions for authors in English concerning four important aspects: Conflict of Interest, Informed Consent, Statement of Human and Animal Rights, and Guidelines for the Choice of Keywords.
 These instructions follow the "Uniform Requirements for Manuscripts Submitted to Biomedical Journals" of the International Committee of Medical Journal Editors (ICMJE) of February 2006.
+The journal Psicoterapia e Scienze Umane is member of the Committee on Publication Ethics (COPE): see Code of Ethics and COPE's "Core Practices" and "Ethical Guidelinesfor Peer Reviewers".

 Conflict of Interest